 In last week’s Focus Alaska post, I wrote about ice and winter roads.
 These seasonal roads are constructed each winter to haul equipment and goods into remote places.
+But it’s not only humankind who constructs winter roads.

-Besides ice and winter roads, squirrels construct huge road networks under and in the snowpack each winter.
+Squirrels construct huge road networks under and in the snowpack each winter.
 They dig long tunnels that they use to travel to their food resources with risking to be the victim of predatory birds like hawks, for instance.
 The photo below shows one of the entrances of such a road system.
 It ends on our driveway.
 Of course, when a new snow load came, we shoveled out driveway.
 Since this winter, there is so much snow, it happened several times that we by accident “closed” the entrance when shoveling our driveway.

 We felt pretty bad about closing the whole when it happened the first time.
 However, the next day, the squirrel(s) had cleaned the entrance.
 After it had happened several times, a second entrance was built on the way to our door.
 Here the snow-pack is less deep as the area to be cleared is smaller than the driveway.
 Therefore, we can still throw the snow into the yard.
 Along the driveway there is a high snow pile that meanwhile looks like a a snow version of Hadrian’s Wall.